edneypitta/blog/content/en/about.md

 ---
 <img src="/assets/me.jpg" style="border-radius: 80px;">

-I'm a full stack web and mobile developer.
-Experienced with automated tests and continuous integration/deployment.
-Well-versed in agile development methods.
-Interested in machine learning and data science.
+Hi!
+I'm Edney Pitta, a full stack web and mobile developer with 5 years of experience.

+I work in São Paulo at Lambda3 building web applications with React and .NET Core and am also a freelancer.